umutcanaltin/fpgai_compiler/docs/FPGAI_PROJECT_STATUS.md

 ## Latest update

+- Added compile-summary visibility for `pipeline_stages`.
+- Reused `CompileResult.summary()` and the existing compile `manifest.json`.
+- Added a regression test in the existing CLI quiet logging test file.
+- No new files were added.

+## Latest update

 - Corrected Sprint 3 pipeline stage regression test placement.
 - Removed `pipeline_stages` assertions from paper experiment manifest tests because those manifests are not compile manifests.
 - Added a runtime helper test for compile pipeline stage metadata in the existing compiler artifact test file.